Robinkhilery960/Interview-Questions/Javascript/readme.md

 ## 22. rest and spread operator

-When you dont know that how many arguments are supplied to your function then you can use rest parameter there to accept those arguments.
+When you don't know that how many arguments are supplied to your function then you can use rest parameter there to accept those arguments.
 A function definition's last parameter can be prefixed with ... which will cause all remaining (user supplied) parameters to be placed within an Array object.

 ```javascript